navya19j/4D-Segmentation/README.md

 newcoord.py - getting the 3D box coordinates for all 3D bounding boxes

+tracker.py - contains the class for tracker algorithm

-dsort.py - tracking endosomes using linear assignment
+track.py - tracking endosomes using linear assignment

 _Example Images_: